uniswapfoundation/router-rebates/README.md

 To prevent signature replays and/or duplicate claiming, rebate claims operate on a block range.
 Once a block number has been claimed against, transactions occuring prior to the block number are inelligible for rebates.

-1. Gather a list of transaction hashes, for a single chain
+1. Gather a list of transaction hashes, for a single chain.
+Note the sender of the first Swap event of first tx is treated as the beneficiary.
+Swap events with non-beneficiary sender are ignored.

    ```
    txnHashList = ["0xABC", "0xDEF"]